Master-Felix/airbnb-clone-project/README.md

 **What it is**: Forces all requests to go through encrypted HTTPS connections.
 **Why it matters**: Protects data in transit from being intercepted or tampered with during communication between client and server.

+## CI/CD Pipeline

+### What is CI/CD?

+CI/CD stands for **Continuous Integration** and **Continuous Deployment**.
+It is a set of practices and tools that automate the process of building, testing, and deploying code.
+This ensures that every code change is automatically validated and deployed, minimizing human error and accelerating the development cycle.

+### Why It Matters

+- **Faster Development**: Automates testing and deployment, allowing features and fixes to reach production faster.
+- **Improved Code Quality**: Automatically runs tests and linting to catch bugs early in the development process.
+- **Team Collaboration**: Streamlines integration of contributions from multiple developers, reducing merge conflicts and deployment issues.
+- **Reliability**: Ensures consistent environments across development, staging, and production.

+### Tools We Use

+- **GitHub Actions**: Automates workflows like testing, linting, and deployment on every push or pull request.
+- **Docker**: Creates isolated environments to run the application, ensuring consistency across different machines and stages.
+- **MySQL Service**: Used in CI to test database interactions during automated builds.
+- **Optional**: Tools like **Heroku**, **AWS**, or **Render** for deployment depending on the hosting setup.